laseq/wdi-group-project/README.md

 This app was created for our Group Project on the Web Development Immersive course at General Assembly.
 It was built using:

-- MEAN - Mongo, Express, Angular and Node
+- MEAN - MongoDB, Express.js, AngularJS and Node.js
 - JavaScript
 - jQuery
 - HTML
 - CSS & Bootstrap

+#### Server-side dependencies
+- bcrypt
+- bluebird
+- body-parser
+- cors
+- express
+- express-jwt
+- forever
+- jsonwebtoken
+- mongoose
+- morgan
+- validator
+- babel
+- gulp
+- chai
+- istanbul
+- mocha
+- supertest

+#### Client-side dependencies
+- angular
+- angular-jwt
+- angular-ui-router
+- angular-resource
+- angular-moment-picker
+- bootstrap-css-only
+- angular-animate

 A hosted version of RUNCH can be found [here](https://runchtime.herokuapp.com).

-The code can be viewed [here] (https://github.com/laseq/wdi-group-project).
+The code can be viewed [here](https://github.com/laseq/wdi-group-project).

 ## Why RUNCH?
 Fed up of sitting down all day?